tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 > "hello"

-Note that we created tuples in JavaScript using `[]` -- actually they were fixed-length arrays, don’t confuse them for Haskell lists or tuples.
+Note that we created tuples in JavaScript using `[]`—actually they were fixed-length arrays, don’t confuse them for Haskell lists or tuples.
 </div>

 ## Lazy by Default

-Haskell strategy for evaluating expressions is lazy by default -- that is it defers evaluation of expressions until it absolutely must produce a value.
+Haskell strategy for evaluating expressions is lazy by default—that is it defers evaluation of expressions until it absolutely must produce a value.
 Laziness is of course possible in other languages ([as we have seen in JavaScript](/lazyevaluation/)), and there are many lazy data-structures defined and available for PureScript (and most other functional languages).
 Conversely, Haskell can be [forced to use strict evaluation](https://wiki.haskell.org/Performance/Strictness) and has libraries of datastructures with strict semantics if you need them.

 However, lazy by default sets Haskell apart.
 It has pros and cons, on the pro side: